 As a result of having lifelong coverage, you have higher premiums than term insurance.
 As long as you continue to pay your premium payments, you’ll have your permanent life policy until you die.

-With some types of whole life insurance products, the premiums remain the same throughout the entire policy.
+With whole life insurance products, the premiums remain the same throughout the entire policy.
 The policy is structured to be lifelong, and as long as you maintain the premium payments, the policy will be in force regardless of age and health conditions.

 While term insurance offers protection for a specified period of time, whole life insurance offers lifelong coverage.

 Both types of insurance have their benefits.
 It’s a personal decision on what type you choose.
-Your age, financial situation and lifestyle factor into your decision.
+Your age, financial situation, and lifestyle factors into your decision.

 Term life is great when: